LaZar00/localization_addon/README.md

 Version: 1.0 for spanish translation based on UP 11.5 (rc14.1)\
 Contact: formerly ClanDLAN.net member, now in Discord.

-This module includes some updates for the spanish translation:
+This module includes some updates for localized versions (coded for the spanish translation):
 * a.
 Now the '$' symbol of the money appears at the right of the value	(client.dll)
 * b.
 Months and Days names	(FileSystem_Stdio.dll)
 * c.
 'Quick Save' and 'Auto Save' words	(engine.dll)